 Your doctor may also order an MRI to determine if knee arthroscopy or another surgical procedure is needed, and to monitor your progress after knee surgery.

-A special form of MRI called an MR arthrogram involves the injection of contrast material into the joint so that the radiologist can get a better look at the relevant structures.
+A special form of MRI called an MR arthrogram injects contrast material into the joint so that the radiologist can get a better look at the knee's structures.

 How should I prepare?